sportdb/docs/working-with-csv-files.md

 ```

 Let's use the [`1-premierleague.csv`](https://github.com/footballcsv/eng-england/blob/master/2010s/2017-18/1-premierleague.csv) datafile in the `/2010s/2017-18` folder.
-Read in the all matches with the csv reader class from the sportdb-text library / gem.
+Read in all matches with the csv reader class from the sportdb-text library / gem:

 ``` ruby